proxyrack/mobile-proxy-android/README.md

 ## Getting Started

+Download the precompiled APK from the [releases page](https://github.com/proxyrack/mobile-proxy-android/releases) or build it yourself using the instructions below.

+## How to build
 1. Clone the repository:
     ```bash
     git clone https://github.com/proxyrack/mobile-proxy-android.git
     ```
-2. Download the precompiled APK from the [releases page](https://github.com/proxyrack/mobile-proxy-android/releases) or build it yourself using the instructions below.
-## How to build
 1. Run the script 'build.sh'
 2. The generated apk will be in the path ./app/build/outputs/apk/release/app-release.apk

-The build takes 10 or 15 min on an m1 mac.
-It builds much faster when not dockerized (30 seconds).

 ## Usage